platformsh/platformsh-docs/docs/src/dedicated/overview/grid.md

 /var/log/platform/<application-name>/
 ```

-This folder contains the application, cron, error and deployment logs.
+This folder contains the access, application, cron, error and deployment logs.
+It also contains router log which includes redirects and cache hits.